tbnobed/tdmedia/PRODUCTION_CHECKLIST.md

 - [ ] Docker Compose configuration has been updated with new environment variables
 - [ ] SendGrid API key has been obtained for email functionality
 - [ ] SendGrid sender email has been verified in the SendGrid dashboard
+- [ ] Content classification migration has been properly included in deployment

 ## Environment Configuration